dentarg/auth0-blog/_posts/2017-10-20-easy-way-for-users-to-link-accounts.markdown

 You can install it from the [Extensions Gallery](https://manage.auth0.com/#extensions) and give your users a choice that will make their experience, and your management, easier.

+# Aside: Securing Applications with Auth0

+Are you building a [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management), or [B2E](https://auth0.com/b2e-identity-management-for-employees) tool?
+Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.